mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

 7. ## Type Conversion

     Type conversion happens when we assign the value of one data type to another.
-Statically typed languages like C/C++, Java, provide the support for Implicit Type Conversion but Golang doesn't, as it doesn’t support the automatic type conversion or implicit iype conversion even if the data types are compatible.
-The reason for this is the strong sype system of the golang doesn’t allow .
+Statically typed languages like C/C++, Java, provide the support for Implicit Type Conversion but Golang doesn't, as it doesn’t support the automatic type conversion or implicit type conversion even, if the data types are compatible.
+The reason for this is the strong type system of golang doesn’t allow.
 For type conversion, you must perform explicit conversion.

     As per Golang Specification, there is no typecasting word or terminology in Golang.
 If you will try to search Type Casting in Golang Specifications or Documentation, you will find nothing like this.
 There is only type conversion.
 In other programming languages, typecasting is also termed as the type conversion.